cckmwong-data/AI_quantamental_tech_email-alerts/README.md

 # AI-Powered Quantamental Tech Email Alerts

-[This project](https://app.powerbi.com/view?r=eyJrIjoiZDhjZDIzNzUtMDY0OS00MGI0LWI5NTItODZjNzRlY2ExMmIwIiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D) analyze US tech stocks from different multi perspectives - **1.
+[This project](https://app.powerbi.com/view?r=eyJrIjoiZDhjZDIzNzUtMDY0OS00MGI0LWI5NTItODZjNzRlY2ExMmIwIiwidCI6IjZjMWQ0MTUyLTM5ZDAtNDRjYS04OGQ5LWI4ZDZkZGNhMDcwOCIsImMiOjEwfQ%3D%3D) analyzes US tech stocks from different multiple perspectives - **1.
 Quantitative**, **2.
 Fundamental Analysis**, and **3.
 Technical Analysis** with daily analysis powered by **Artificial Intelligence**.
 All data will be refreshed on a daily basis after the market closes.
-System will send email alerts to designated user(s), if price anomaly and/or trading signals are detected.
+The system will send email alerts to designated user(s), if price anomaly and/or trading signals are detected.

 ![Flow](images/flow_final.png)